SDGforskning/sdg-strings/SDG07_query_action_WoS.md

         )
       OR "microgrid$" OR "micro grid$" OR "minigrid$" OR "mini grid$" OR "off grid solution$" OR "off-grid system$"
-      )
+      OR (("energy" OR "electricity") NEAR/3 ("infrastructure" OR "off grid" OR "decentrali$ed" OR "cooperative$")) OR "community energy" OR "community renewable energy" )
 )
 ```